Cortana (Halo): In video games

 At the beginning of Halo 4 Cortana wakes the Chief as Forward Unto Dawn drifts towards a Forerunner installation called Requiem.
-Cortana begins displaying aberrant glitches and behavior, and reveals that she is suffering from rampancy as she approaches the end of her seven-year lifespan.
+Cortana begins displaying aberrant glitches and behavior, and reveals that she is suffering from rampancy as she has already exceeded her seven-year "natural" lifespan.
 She assists in the battle against the Didact, a rogue Forerunner who hates humans.
-Cortana sacrifices herself to save the Chief and stop the Didact's plan.
+At the end, Cortana sacrifices herself to save the Chief and stop the Didact's plan.
 Cortana's survival is revealed in Halo 5, when she calls Master Chief to the Forerunner world Genesis.
 Cortana explains she survived the destruction of the Didact's ship and her own rampancy by entering the Domain, an ancient repository of knowledge.
 Granted an infinite life span by the Domain, Cortana believes that she and other AI (the "Created") should enforce peace through the galaxy.
 Cortana begins using ancient Forerunner constructs known as Guardians to enforce the Created's will throughout the galaxy.

-In Halo Infinite, Master Chief travels to the ringworld Zeta Halo and recovers the Weapon, a copy of Cortana designed to contain her for deletion.
-Traveling across a damaged Halo's surface and fighting the enemy faction known as the Banished, the pair recover data fragments left behind by Cortana that fill in what occurred six months earlier; Cortana threatened the leader of the Banished, Atriox, and destroyed his homeworld when he did not submit.
-In retaliation, a vengeful Atriox used the Weapon to capture Cortana, informing her that the Banished had already defeated the UNSC and Chief, and orders Cortana to surrender the ring to the Banished (as their new home).
-Defeated by her own copy and witnessing Chief’s "death", Cortana finally realizes her mistakes.
-In attempt to stop Atriox from uncovering the ring's secrets, she sacrifices herself again to atone for her actions, severely damaging the ring, deactivating all Guardians and preventing the Banished from activating it; this also sends Atriox to his apparent death, though he is later revealed to secretly have survived.
-In a final message, Cortana apologizes to Chief for her actions and encourages him to trust the Weapon as a new partner.
+In Halo Infinite, Master Chief travels to the Zeta Halo and recovers the Weapon, a copy of Cortana designed to trap her for deletion.
+Traveling across a damaged Halo's surface and fighting the Banished, the pair recover data fragments left behind by Cortana that fill in what occurred six months earlier; Cortana threatened the Banished leader Atriox, and destroyed his homeworld when he did not submit.
+Atriox uses the Weapon to capture Cortana and tries to force her to surrender Zeta Halo to him.
+Realizing her mistakes, Cortana destroys herself to damage the ring and stopped the Banished from using it.
+In a final message, Cortana apologizes to Chief for her actions and encourages him to work with the Weapon.